On analytic contravariant functors on free groups: Koszulity of analytic functors on

 \section{Koszulity of analytic functors on $\gr\op$}

-The purpose of this Section is to show that the category $\f_\omega (\gr\op ; \kring)$ is Koszul.
+The purpose of this section is to show that the category $\f_\omega (\gr\op ; \kring)$ is Koszul.
 More precisely, Theorem \ref{thm:analytic_grop_flie} shows that it is equivalent to $\flie$, the category of representations of the Lie operad.
+From this, using vector space duality, the corresponding covariant result (restricted to {\em finite} polynomial functors, $\fart$) is deduced in Corollary \ref{cor:finite_poly_gr}.
+These results are made more concrete in Section \ref{sect:pbw}, where an alternative proof is provided which does not depend explicitly upon operadic Koszul duality.

-Using the properties of $\f_\omega (\gr\op ; \kring)$ established in Section \ref{subsect:further_grop}, this result is a consequence of two cohomological results that are recalled in Section \ref{subsect:cohom_input}.
-The first relates the calculation of $\ext$ in a category of polynomial functors on $\gr$ with that in $\fcatk[\gr]$ and the second is the Koszul property for $\ext$.
+Using the properties of $\f_\omega (\gr\op ; \kring)$ established in Section \ref{subsect:further_grop}, Theorem \ref{thm:analytic_grop_flie} is a consequence of two cohomological results that are recalled in Section \ref{subsect:cohom_input}; the first relates the calculation of $\ext$ in a category of polynomial functors on $\gr$ with that in $\fcatk[\gr]$ and the second is the Koszul property for $\ext$.